Chapter 35 - Of Plots and New Perspectives

 It flopped onto Owain's outstretched hand and shoulder.
 Everyone stopped dead in their tracks, Owain included, and watched as the net slowly slipped down his arm before falling in a heap at their feet.

-"Er, anyways, your mother's order young lady.
+"Er, anyways, your mother's orders, young lady.
 Please?
 To be entirely honest, I don't want to argue with her on this one," Owain continued, rebounding from the interruption with surprising grace.
 At the very least, it had thrown his thought process for enough of a loop to talk like a normal person.

-"But father, this matter is of the utmost seriousness.
+"But Father, this matter is of the utmost seriousness.
 We were trying to-" Ophelia tried to argue again, only for her father to grab her arm and pull her in close, whispering something to her.

 Marc managed to only make out a few of Owain's words, but they were enough to catch the meaning: that Severa was still in a foul mood following her encounter with Morgan earlier.

 Ophelia's shoulder slumped, a glimpse of fear, almost certainly in regards to the threat of her mother's wrath, flashing in her eyes.
 "I'll go, I'll go," she assured her quickly, flashing an apologetic look towards Marc and Kana.
 "We'll talk tomorrow.
 Bye."
-With that she quickly, if disappointedly, slinked off.
+With that, she quickly, if disappointedly, slinked off.

 "Well, disaster averted, I'd say," Owain said, wiping her brow on the back of his hand.
-"I apologize for my crude interruptions, but it was necessary I am afraid," he assured them.
+"I apologize for my crude interruptions, but it was necessary, I am afraid," he assured them.
 Bowing slightly, and smiling apologetically, before turning to leave.

 "Owain, wait," Marc said, stopping him before he could go.
 "It's actually me who should say sorry for all this.
 We were actually trying to get your attention without anyone noticing and this got… out of hand.
 We didn't even realize…" Marc said, wincing as he eyed the damned net.
 "Truth is, we were wondering if you could help us."

 "With Morgan, right?"
 Owain asked, nodding.
 "Ha!
-I suspected it was so as soon as I saw who my daughter had taken up with this evening on some secret mission of a such evident critical nature."
+I suspected it was so as soon as I saw who my daughter had taken up with this evening on some secret mission of such evident critical nature."
 Then he sighed, dropping his grandiose tone.
 "I tried before to keep Severa from letting her temper master her, but… today those efforts failed."

-"But that's we wanted to, erm, recruit you to our little conspiracy," Marc said.
+"But that's why we wanted to, erm, recruit you to our little conspiracy," Marc said.
 Wow, sounds really sinister when you call it that.
 Maybe I'll not use that next time.
 "It's just, I don't know what's getting to Morgan so much, but I don't think this is just about her being angry at Inigo anymore.
 I think if we can get her to forgive him, get them to make up… things could go back to how they were before.
 You know, indirectly since I don't think either of them would take kindly to thinking we were forcing them to."

 "Please.
 She's been really sad, and I don't want her to be.
 Morgan is so nice and fun to be around.
 Plus she needs our help too!"
 Kana added, looking up at Owain with big puppy dog eyes unlike which Marc had never seen.